Ceramic Tile 2D Bar Codes

-These markings on nominal
+These markings on

 10mm x 10mm tiles were done using the teachings of US 6518542.
 Here a black frit patch is ablatively